Emergency backstop mechanism

 This makes it more challenging for Queensland’s network service providers (Powerlink, Energex and Ergon Energy) to supply power to Queensland homes and businesses safely and reliably.

 When this occurs, it is called a ‘minimum system load’ event.
-The introduction of the emergency backstop mechanism will mean our distribution networks can continue to connect solar at the same impressive rates as recent years, without affecting the safe and reliable supply of power to all customers.
+The emergency backstop mechanism will mean our distribution networks can continue to connect solar at the same impressive rates as recent years, without affecting the safe and reliable supply of power to all customers.

 National recommendations